Psychology of Human and Animal Behaviour

 The programme has a work placement module that allows you to make use of existing employees as a work placement, if appropriate.
 In addition, we will be working with Noah’s A.R.T. a progressive, innovative and therapeutic service developed by an experienced mental health nurse – Sharon Hall (University of Salford alumnus).

-Careers & Employability staff work across campus throughout the year to provide students with access to useful resources.
+Careers and Employability staff work across campus throughout the year to provide students with access to useful resources.
 You can ask questions at drop-in sessions, get expert help with your CV and job applications and more.

 What You Need To Know